SergeyVorobiev/RLDyna/README.md

 ## Reward

 The question is what action we need to choose, being in a particular state, to complete the task and achieve our goal.
-Choosing an action we can define how good it is, to go to another state by using the **Reward**.
-For example if the robot sees the road and decides to go forward, it can get the 0 reward, but if it sees the wall right in front and decides to go forward, it can get the -1 reward, which signals that it is not a good decision to do so.
+Choosing an action we can define how good it is to go to another state by using the **Reward**.
+For example, if the robot sees the road and decides to go forward, it can get the 0 reward, but if it sees the wall right in front and decides to go forward, it can get the -1 reward, which signals that it is not a good decision to do so.

 Task can be **Continuous** when we just do something infinitely many times without the end adapting to the conditions over and over, and **Episodic** when it has some started conditions and it ends after several steps.
 For example Black Jack has a strict and small amount of states with reward at the end of an episode.
 Reward can be assigned after every step or only when an episode ends.
 For tasks with a small number of states having the episodic nature and getting a reward only when an episode ends, Monte Carlo algorithms often suit very well.